What can nurses claim on taxes?

 According to the ATO, you can claim a deduction for the cost of a meal you buy when working overtime if all the points mentioned below apply:

-• Your allowance is included in your tax return as income
+- Include your allowance in your tax return as income.

 ATO sets a reasonable amount, you can claim a year without receipts.
 If you are claiming more than the reasonable amount, you need to keep receipt of your expenses.